|

 SDS Plus drills and accessories:

-For general DIY and amateur radio use, look for a
+For general DIY and amateur radio use, look for a model

-model that has all of the following options and features.
+that has all of the following options and features.

 -

 Choose a mains-powered drill from the '2kg' range.
-Don't be tempted

-applications.
+for these applications.

 -

-Rotary-only option ('hammer stop') for starting holes in precise
+Rotary-only option ('hammer stop') for starting holes

-appropriate drill bits, of course)
+(using appropriate drill bits, of course)

 -

-Smooth trigger-operated speed control - especially at low speeds,
+Smooth trigger-operated speed control - especially

-for starting holes in precise locations
+at low speeds, for starting holes in precise locations

 -